MicrosoftDocs/powerbi-docs/powerbi-docs/service-basic-concepts.md

 **ONE** report...

-* is contained in a single workspace
+* is contained in a single workspace.
 * can be associated with multiple dashboards within that workspace (tiles pinned from that one report can appear on multiple dashboards).
-* can be created using data from one dataset. (the slight exception to this is that Power BI Desktop can combine more than one dataset into a single report and that report can be imported into Power BI)
+* can be created using data from one dataset. (the slight exception to this is that Power BI Desktop can combine more than one dataset into a single report and that report can be imported into Power BI).

   ![Reports diagram](media/service-basic-concepts/drawing3new.png)